threefoldtech/acme2cert-exp/README.md

 ## Setup

-Because ACME and ZeroSSL.com require domain verification, a custom setup need to be set with a name server (CoreDNS is used here).
+Because ACME and ZeroSSL.com require domain verification, a custom setup need to be set with a name server (CoreDNS or name.com API).

 ![diagram](diagram/block.png)